verificarlo/verificarlo/README.md

 ### VPREC Backend (libinterflop_vprec.so)

-The VPREC backend simulates any floating-point formats that can fits into the IEEE-754 double precision format with a round to the nearest.
+The VPREC backend simulates any floating-point formats that can fit into the IEEE-754 double precision format with a round to the nearest.
 The backend allows modifying the bit length of the exponent (range) and the pseudo-mantissa (precision).